-15 Drywall Alternatives You’ll Wish You Knew About Sooner
+19 Drywall Alternatives You’ll Wish You Knew About Sooner

-Drywall is also less than ideal for wet areas, basements, and other spaces that have the potential to flood.
-It holds moisture, making it vulnerable to mold and mildew in damp conditions.
-Read on to learn about alternative wall covering ideas that are not only sturdy but also visually interesting.
+Standard drywall is also less than ideal for wet areas, basements, and other spaces that have the potential to flood.
+It holds moisture, making it vulnerable to mold and mildew in damp conditions; moisture-resistant drywall are options available for bathrooms and other areas that are exposed to moisture and humidity.

-Barnwood is a great option for those looking to achieve a rustic aesthetic.
+Barnwood is a great option for those looking to achieve a rustic or modern farmhouse aesthetic.
 Reclaimed wood offers the most authentic appearance, but it can be expensive and challenging to find.
-Most commonly, panels are made from engineered wood designed to resemble aged planks like this highly rated Mountain Music barnwood paneling available at The Home Depot.
-This type of barnwood is generally affordable, easy to install, and washable, and it’s manufactured in different styles and finishes.
-However, neither natural nor engineered wood are recommended for high-moisture areas.
+More commonly, panels are made from engineered wood designed to resemble aged planks like these Enkor engineered wood accent planks.

 2. Stone Veneer

-More cost-effective, lighter, and easier to handle than natural stone, manufactured stone veneer is a synthetic material—mainly foam—that is a cast replica of the real thing.
-It is less durable than stone but requires little maintenance, and it’s sold in various styles and colors like this Desert Sunrise option available at The Home Depot.
-Stone veneer is ideal for rustic spots, and it’s popular around fireplaces or as a kitchen backsplash.
-Use a sealant with stone veneer in moist or humid rooms.
+More cost-effective, lighter, and easier to handle than natural stone, manufactured stone veneer is a synthetic material, mainly foam, that is a cast replica of the real thing.
+It is less durable than stone but requires little maintenance, and it’s sold in various styles and colors.
+(GenStone’s Desert Sunrise red-beige stone veneer looks like it would be at home in the American Southwest.)

-3. Faux Brick
+3. Faux Brick Panels

-Well suited for rustic and industrial spaces, natural brick can add texture and visual interest to a space.
+Well suited for rustic and industrial spaces, natural brick adds texture and visual interest to a space.
 But if you want the look without all the time-consuming masonry work, faux brick is a lightweight, easy-to-install alternative.

-4. 3D Panels
+4. 3D Plastic Panels

 Often used for accent walls, the material is durable, lightweight, inexpensive, and water-resistant.
-However, because the panels are made of plastic or plant fiber, they are not heat-resistant and should not be used near a fireplace or in the kitchen.
+Because the panels are made of plastic or plant fiber, however, they are not heat-resistant and should not be used near a fireplace or near cooking appliances in the kitchen.

-5. Rammed Earth
+5. Rammed Earth Panels